Dominic RandazzoUNIVERSAL FUND MEMBER

 Dominic's Story

 Dominic joined Watsi on February 12th, 2015.
-Eight years ago, Dominic joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Dominic's most recent donation traveled 8,200 miles to support Teodoro, a 60-year-old part-time construction worker from Philippines, to fund hernia repair surgery.
+Nine years ago, Dominic joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Dominic's most recent donation traveled 8,300 miles to support Aye, a creative cook and mom from Burma, to fund heart surgery.

 Impact